WLW Code Plugin

 Preview your code in the code editor:

-For Live Writer 2011 you can preview your changes within your blog template externally to Live Writer:
+Preview your changes within your blog template externally to Live Writer:

 Features: